DiRAC-Training/FM001-Bash-command-line/_episodes/03-files.md

 {: .output}

-## Moving, Renaming, Copying Files
+## Moving, renaming, copying files

 **Moving** &mdash; We will move `draft.txt` to the `files` directory with `mv` ("move") command.
 The same syntax works for both files and directories: `mv